-Section 1.
-Chapter 281A of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 11.5, inclusive, of this act.

 Sec.
+2. Chapter 281A of NRS is hereby amended by adding thereto the provisions set forth as sections 3 to 12, inclusive, of this act.

-2. "Chair" means:
+Sec.
+3. "Chair" means:

 - 1. The Chair of the Commission; or - 2.
 The Vice Chair or another member of the Commission serving in the capacity of the Chair pursuant to NRS 281A.210. - Sec.
-3. "Party" means, for the purposes of the adjudication and disposition of proceedings concerning an ethics complaint pursuant to this chapter:

-- 1. The Executive Director or his or her designee; and - 2.
+4. "Party" means, for the purposes of the adjudication and disposition of proceedings concerning an ethics complaint pursuant to this chapter: - 1.
+The Executive Director or his or her designee; and - 2.
 The public officer or employee who is the subject of the ethics complaint. - Sec.
-4. "Published opinion" means an opinion issued by the Commission that is publicly available on the Internet website of the Commission. - Sec.
-5. "Statutory ethical standards" means the statutory ethical standards set forth in the provisions of this chapter.

-Sec.
-6.

-- 1. The provisions of this chapter establish statutory ethical standards to govern the conduct of: - (a) Public officers and employees; and - (b) Former public officers and employees in situations where the statutory ethical standards apply to the conduct of former public officers and employees after the end of any period of public service or employment. - 2.
-The statutory ethical standards are cumulative and supplement each other, and the application of any one of the statutory ethical standards to a given set of facts and circumstances does not bar the application of any other of the statutory ethical standards that also apply to the given set of facts and circumstances.
+5. "Published opinion" means an opinion issued by the Commission that is publicly available on the Internet website of the Commission. - Sec.
+6. "Statutory ethical standards" means the statutory ethical standards set forth in the provisions of this chapter. - Sec.
+7. 1.
+The provisions of this chapter establish statutory ethical standards to govern the conduct of: - (a) Public officers and employees; and - (b) Former public officers and employees in situations where the statutory ethical standards apply to the conduct of former public officers and employees after the end of any period of public service or employment.